Ragin-LundF/bbd-cucumber-gherkin-lib/README.md

 It is required to use this `Given` step in cases when it is necessary to manipulate e.g. dynamic elements in the URI.

 ### When
+The paths that are used here can be shortened by set a base URL path with [Set base path for URLs](#set-base-path-for-urls) with a `Given` Step before.

 #### GET requests
-The paths that are used here can be shorten by set a base URL path with [Set base path for URLs](#set-base-path-for-urls) with a `Given` Step before.
 ##### Execute a GET request call to an endpoint
 ```gherkin
 When: executing a GET call to {string}
 ```

-Calls the given URL path as a GET request without `Authorization` header.
+Calls the given URL path as a `GET` request without `Authorization` header.

 ##### Execute an authorized GET request call
 ```gherkin
 When: executing an authorized GET call to {string}
 ```

-Calls the given URL path as a GET request with `Authorization` header and `Bearer` token.
+Calls the given URL path as a `GET` request with `Authorization` header and `Bearer` token.
 The used token depends on [Define that a token without scopes should be used](#define-that-a-token-without-scopes-should-be-used) `Step`.

 #### POST requests